Ideas for Improving Any Training and Development Plans

 General Suggestions to Build More Learning into the Plan

-- For every learning method, answer “How will this learning effect the real world?”.
+- For every learning method, answer “How will this learning affect the real world?”.

 Have your supervisor or best friend hold you accountable to answer that question.
 It may be the most important question in your plan and its answer may leave you feeling the most fulfilled when the plan has been implemented.